aciccarello/ciccarello.me/_posts/you-should-try-wireless-charging.md

 ## You can charge when convenient

 My favorite part of wireless charging is that starting and stopping charging is as simple as putting down or picking up your phone.
-Sitting at your desk to work?
-Drop your phone on the pad so it's charged whenever you get up.
+If you are sitting at your desk to work, you can drop your phone on the pad so it's charged whenever you get up.
 Cooking in the kitchen at the end of the day?
 Leave your phone on the pad in-between text messages without being tied to the one wall with an outlet.

 This means it's easier to charge during the day.
 I have a charger by the bedside and one at my desk